Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Introduction

 \section{Introduction}

-The study of nuclear $\beta$ decay is of fundamental importance in nuclear physics.
-This decay process plays a major role in the synthesis of heavy chemical elements in early Universe.
-Light elements such as hydrogen, helium and lithium, which have masses $A \le 7$, are created in the Big-Bang nucleosynthesis, and heavier elements up to iron are synthesized as stars evolve.
-Elements heavier than iron are considered to be produced by the $s$- and $r$-processes, which proceed via neutron capture and $\beta$ decay.
-The $s$-process follows the $\beta$-stability line, and plenty of experimental data are available for the stable nuclei.
-On the other hand, the $r$-process follows a path on the neutron-rich side, which is far from the stability line, and it is even more challenging to study neutron-rich heavy nuclei experimentally \cite{dillmann2003,nishimura2011,quinn2012,lorusso2015,caballero2016}.
-Therefore, current studies of the $r$-process rely heavily on theoretical predictions on physical quantities such as the neutron capture cross sections and $\beta$-decay half-lives.
+The nuclear $\beta$ decay plays a major role in the synthesis of heavy chemical elements in the early universe, and is thus of fundamental importance in nuclear physics and related fields.
+While light elements such as hydrogen, helium, and lithium, which have masses $A \le 7$, are created in big-bang nucleosynthesis, and heavier elements up to iron are synthesized as stars evolve, elements heavier than iron are considered to be produced by the $s$ and $r$ processes, which proceed via neutron capture and $\beta$ decay.
+The $s$ process follows the $\beta$-stability line, and plenty of experimental data are available for the stable nuclei.
+On the other hand, the $r$ process follows a path on the neutron-rich side, which is far from the stability line, and it is even more challenging to study neutron-rich heavy nuclei experimentally \cite{dillmann2003,nishimura2011,quinn2012,lorusso2015,caballero2016}.
+Therefore, current studies of the $r$ process rely heavily on theoretical predictions on physical quantities such as the neutron capture cross sections and $\beta$-decay half-lives.